-The purpose of the interview is to permit members of the department to get a "look" at you.
-To meet you, the person.
+The purpose of the interview is to permit members of the department to get peek at you and meet you, the person apart from your application.
 Sometimes applicants who seem like a perfect match on paper aren't so in real life.
 What do they want to know?
 Whether you have what it takes to succeed in graduate school and the profession, like maturity, interpersonal skills, interest, and motivation.
 How well do you express yourself, manage stress, and think on your feet?

 What to Expect